County Women in Charge

 Enid Grace, Owner/Operator/Chef

-Enid Grace Café A petite eatery in the heart of Wellington serving as an homage to Enid’s time in Italy and France and dedicated to her community in Prince Edward County.
+Enid Grace Café A cafe and coffee bar in the heart of Wellington serving as an homage to Enid’s time in Italy and France and dedicated to her community in Prince Edward County.

-Enid’s role is all-inclusive.“I arrive pre-sunrise every morning to bake and prep everything for the day with the intent to sell it all before 2 p.m., following a European model that results in no food wastage.
+Enid’s role is all-inclusive.“I arrive pre-sunrise every morning to bake and prep everything for the day.
 I also run all the daily operations—training and supervising my staff, interacting and engaging with my customers, ensuring their experience is the best possible.
 Day-to-day accounting, ordering product and keeping track of inventory are the less glamorous aspects of the job that I manage too.”

 The Big Picture “It’s important to me that I give the best of myself in whatever I’m doing.
 This can be challenging, as some days are easier than others.
 As a woman, I often feel like there isn’t enough time to do everything I want at the level I want to do it, so self-doubt can seep in.
 Running your own business can be exhausting, both physically and mentally, but I try each day to remember why I’m doing what I’m doing and cut myself a little slack when I can’t do it all exactly as imagined or intended.
 Having a supportive community, particularly a strong circle of other encouraging and inspiring women also helps me push through the more difficult moments and remember my focus and goals.”